 Prospective Applicants

 Applicants to the Howard University Physician Assistant Program must meet all program admission requirements.
-To have an application considered and reviewed by the program Admissions committee for Fall 2025, the following items must be completed and CASPA verified by January 15, 2025:
+To have an application considered and reviewed by the program's admissions committee for Fall 2026, the following items must be completed and CASPA verified by January 15, 2026:

 1. Complete and submit application through CASPA (Central Application Service for Physician Assistants)- CASPA | Applicant Login Page Section (liaisoncas.com)